 The Pennsylvania Higher Education Assistance Agency (PHEAA) offers grants that vary in amount.
 Notification of award amount will be provided directly to the student by PHEAA.
 Awards are determined by PHEAA on the basis of financial need and enrollment status.
 Application is made by completing the Free Application for Federal Student Aid (FAFSA) and is available for eight semesters for qualified students.
 State grant application deadline is May 1 of every year.

-Students who are taking more than 50% of their credits online in a given term are not eligible for PHEAA State Grant funding for that term.
+Students who are taking more than 50% of their credits online in a given term are not eligible for PHEAA State Grant funding for that term, with the exception of 2020-2021 aid year.